- Kosmos Journal

 Mayne, AJ (1999) From Politics Past to Politics Future: an integrated analysis of current and emerging paradigms.
 Praeger Publishers/Greenwood Publishing Group.

 Raskin, P. et al (2002) The Great Transition: The promise and lure of the times ahead.
 Stockholm Environment Institute.

 Sgorbati,Susan (2005 ), Essay on Emergent Improvisation: http://emergentimprovisation.org/Essay-on-Emergent-Improvisation.html

 Wilber, Ken (2006).
 Integral spirituality: A startling new role for religion in the modern and

 Rhonda Fabian is the digital editor of Kosmos Journal, a media-maker, mother and community activist.
 She is a founding partner of Fabian Baber Communication, developers of educational media resources since 1990.
 She follows a path of mindfulness in the tradition of her teacher, Zen Master Thich Nhat Hanh.

 Jennifer Horner, PhD is a social researcher and George Gerbner Postdoctoral Fellow at the Annenberg School of Communication at the University of Pennsylvania and a visiting professor at Muhlenberg College.

-Rhonda Fabian is a lifelong learner, educator, and the digital editor of Kosmos Journal.
-She is ordained in the monastic tradition of her teacher, Buddhist Zen Master Thich Nhat Hanh.
-As co-founder and CEO of Fabian Baber Communication, a leading digital learning company for 26 years, Ms. Fabian garnered numerous awards as an instructional designer, writer and director of more than 800 educational programs for learners age 5 to adult.
+Rhonda Fabian is digital editor of Kosmos Journal and an ordained Buddhist in the monastic tradition of Zen Master Thich Nhat Hanh.
+As a partner at Fabian Baber Communication, an educational video company for 27 years, Ms. Fabian garnered numerous awards as an instructional designer, writer and director of more than 1000 educational programs for learners age 5 to adult.